Rinat Akhmetov: Beginnings

 In June 2005, Serhiy Kornich, then head of the Interior Ministry's economic crimes department, stated publicly that Akhmetov was "the head of [an] organized crime group."
 That year, Borys Kolesnikov, a friend and associate who had been tied to Akhmetov since the 1980s, was arrested on charges of extortion and conspiracy to assassinate a rival Donetsk businessman.
 Charges against Akhmetov and Kolesnikov were dropped in 2006 amid a significant rise in political power by the former, and the cooperation of the Yuschenko government, ending Akhmetov's exile.

 SCM Group

 Akhmetov founded System Capital Management Group (JSC "SCM") in 2000.
-SCM is the largest diversified financial and industrial group in Ukraine (for example, in 2013, the share of SCM in Ukraine's GDP was 3.9%), which is also represented in 7 countries in Europe and North America.
-The structure of SCM Group includes more than 500 companies employing about 200 thousand people.
+SCM is the largest diversified financial and industrial group in Ukraine with interests around the world.
+The structure of SCM Group includes more than 500 companies employing about 200,000 people in Ukraine, the U.S., Europe, and across the globe.

 SCM's main areas of interest and activities are metallurgy and coal mining, power generation, telecommunications, and banking.
 In various periods, Akhmetov controlled from 90% to 100% of the shares of SCM.
 He has been its sole proprietor since 2009.

 The main assets of Rinat Akhmetov, according to information for 2022, include the following companies: